geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_02_Lab1_Ex1_Initialize_M365_Tenant.md

 ### Task 4 – Prepare for External Access using Microsoft Teams

 When you get to Module 4, you will perform a lab in which you will create a new service request ticketing system.
 One of the tasks within that lab requires you to collaborate with one of your fellow student's Microsoft 365 tenant through Teams.
 To enable this communication between your tenant and your fellow student's tenant, you must turn on the **External Access** functionality within Teams.
-When you turn on this External Access feature, it can take over 30 minutes for your system to propogate the changes through your tenant.
-Therefore, you will turn on this External Access feature in this task so that the internal changes made by the system have time to propogate through your tenant by the time you eventually get to the Module 4 lab.
+When you turn on this External Access feature, it can take over 30 minutes for your system to propagate the changes through your tenant.
+Therefore, you will turn on this External Access feature in this task so that the internal changes made by the system have time to propagate through your tenant by the time you eventually get to the Module 4 lab.

 **Instructor/Student Note:** To facilitate this lab, your instructor should collect each student's tenant suffix ID (ZZZZZZ) from each of their domains (this would be each student's M365xZZZZZZ.onmicrosoft.com domain, where ZZZZZZ is each student's unique tenant suffix ID provided by your lab hosting provider).
 The instructor will then assign to each student the tenant suffix ID (ZZZZZZ) from another student (you can NOT be assigned your own tenant suffix ID).
 When you enable External Access in this task, you will enter the domain associated with the assigned tenant suffix ID from your fellow student (in other words, you will enter the **M365xZZZZZZ.onmicrosoft.com** domain, where ZZZZZZ is your fellow student's tenant suffix ID).